-SACE offers individual and group counselling and psychoeducation for clients ages 3 and up, as well as information and support for family their members.
+SACE offers no-fee, trauma-centred individual and group counselling and psychoeducation for clients ages 3 and up, as well as information and support for family their members.
 These supports are available for anyone who has experienced sexual violence, including sexual abuse, sexual assault, and sexual harassment.
 Counselling is provided by professionals who have completed, or have nearly completed, a Master’s-level Counselling program, and the department operates under the parameters of the Canadian Psychological Association (CPA) and the College of Alberta Psychologists (CAP).

 We believe counselling should be empowering, and that people are the experts on their own experiences.
 Our model for counselling helps clients to cope with the impacts of sexual violence, from feelings of anger, grief, and anxiety, to re-engaging with sexuality, relationships, and trust.
 Clients of all backgrounds, genders, sexualities, and ages are treated with respect and dignity in a nonjudgmental and supportive environment.

 SACE does not charge clients a fee for counselling services or for participation in groups.

 Healing is Possible

 At SACE we believe that healing is possible.
 Individual paths to healing vary greatly, with different stages along the way.
 During counselling you are in charge of what you choose to incorporate into your own healing process.
 Your counsellor will work with you to determine what works best for you.
 There is no perfect or ideal way for someone to heal.
 Our counsellors understand that this process isn’t linear, and will support you where you are at.

 At SACE our number one priority is client safety.
 Questions asked during the Intake and Counselling processes are used to assess safety of clients, identify existing supports, and ensure effective use of counselling resources and best outcomes for clients.